heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-04-discard-file-changes-with-git-checkout.md

 ---
 title: Discard file changes with git checkout
-publish_date: 2020-09-04T06:10:59.519Z
+publish_date: 2020-09-04T06:29:02.968Z
 updated: ""
 description: Quickly revert temporary changes that you made to your files.
+image: assets/hidde-van-esch-gazronaxvsu-unsplash.jpg
 tags:
   - development
   - git
-  - ""
+  - gitkraken
 ---
 # Summary

 I frequently make temporary changes to files while testing out new features.
-And Since I use GitKraken primarily, my process is usually to just right-click, and discard the changes to a file.
+And Since I use [GitKraken](https://www.gitkraken.com/) primarily, my process is usually to just right-click, and discard the changes to a file.
 Today I learned you can `git checkout` the current file you are working on again to reset it's content.

 # Example

 1. Make a change to a file like `src/pages/index.tsx` and save.
 2. See your changes with `git status`

 ```shell
 > git status